 The Calvert lettering was most dramatically seen on the platforms of the Metro’s various sub-surface and underground city centre stations.
 The Metro’s new stations (as opposed to the existing ones inherited from a run-down British Rail suburban network) were designed by Faulkner-Brown, Hendy, Watkinson, Stonor, a north-east based architecture practice, now slightly more manageably called FaulknerBrowns.
 The stations featured inverted trough-shaped ceilings above the platforms to reduce noise, a design feature pioneered in the practice’s own offices.
 The back wall of the platforms was clad in full height white vitreous enamel panels, decorated with the station name in huge Calvert lettering.

-The colour of the lettering varied between stations, blue at Monument, red at St James and Central, green at Haymarket and Gateshead.
+The colour of the lettering varied between stations, blue at Monument and Jesmond, red at Manors and Central, green at Haymarket and Gateshead.
 Along the top of the panels was a band of yellow panelling with the station name repeated along it in black Calvert lettering.
 Surface stations had nameplates which were yellow with black Calvert lettering.

 Calvert envisaged extruded yellow ‘M’s being used as the signifiers of Metro station entrances.
 In the end, that idea wasn’t taken forward, and a black Calvert typeface M on a yellow background would become the Metro’s logo.
 It’s difficult to work out to what extent this was a deliberate rejection of the common approach of having a graphical logo, not least because the M was not initially widespread on the network.
 At first, the M didn’t even appear on the Metrocars, which instead carried Tyne and Wear PTE’s double-loop logo.
 Then Tyne and Wear PTE dropped the double loop and went for a slightly underwhelming “TW” in blue and yellow, which looked more than anything else like the branding you might expect to find on the idents of one of the less well-off ITV companies of the 1980s.